zalolorza/MidoFramework/readme.md

 # 6. Actions and filters
 Mido comes equiped with multiple filters and actions (generics and controller-specific, as well as action-specific).
 For instance, one important generic filter is the 'render' filter.
 With that filter you can inject data in the views.

 The next example of a manager injects a `nav` object with menus to all views with the filter `render`.
-It's also using the `filter_` Mido's fucntionality extended from `MidoManager`.
+It's also using the `filter_` Mido's functionality extended from `MidoManager`.

 ```php